-National statistics report that 48 percent of Ecuadorians purchase their grocery items at local grocery stores.
-Monthly food expenditures average \$261.
-Supermarket sales are trending upwards in part due to the stores' more organized format and greater imported product availability.
-Most supermarket chains have stores in large and medium size cities.
-In many small cities they operate under different names.
+National statistics indicate that 48 percent of Ecuadorians obtain their grocery items at local grocery stores.
+The monthly minimum food expenditure per household in Ecuador is reported to be \$262.
+Supermarket sales are on the rise, driven in part by the stores' more organized layout and the wider availability of imported products.
+Most supermarket chains maintain stores in large and medium-sized cities while in many smaller cities, they operate under different brand names.